Throwback Thursday: President Self-Incriminator 'Whisked' To Golf Course

-Category: World Politics Hits: 5Three short years ago today the tweets were so self-incriminating that his own staff decided he should golf.
+Category: World Politics Hits: 8Three short years ago today the tweets were so self-incriminating that his own staff decided he should golf.
 It was only in the mid 50's on March 18, 2018, but they just had to get Trump away from the Fox and Friends Weekend show.
 Things were happening with the FBI and James Comey and Andrew McCabe.
 As we reported at the time, "the impetus for at least one of the tweets came from his favorite morning show Fox & Friends."
 White House transcriber Maggie Haberman's tweets are still available, unlike some people's lol.
 Aides have decided to whisk Trump to a golf course today. — Maggie Haberman (@maggieNYT) March 18, 2018 Feels a bit cold for golf.
 But fewer TVs there https://t.co/9grxQ6pyfA — Maggie Haberman (@maggieNYT) March 18, 2018

 Read more https://crooksandliars.com/2021/03/throwback-thursday-president-self